Microfibres: the plastic in our clothes

 Most of these tiny fibres derive from polyester.
-Its light, warm and quick-drying properties seemingly make it perfect for clothing.
+Its lightness and warmth and the fact that it’s quick-drying seemingly make it perfect for clothing.
 Your fleece jacket is made from this stuff.

 Other common microfibres include nylon and acrylic.
 They’re hiding in our carpets, curtains and other household textiles, as well as our clothes.